-This article will overview how Chili Piper works with an existing inbound tech stack whether it be a lead distribution tool (LeanData, Distribution Engine, etc.), Salesforce queues, or even an automated email out of a Marketing Automation tool (Marketo, Hubspot, etc.).
+This article will overview how Chili Piper works with an existing inbound tech stack, whether a lead distribution tool (LeanData, Distribution Engine, etc.), Salesforce queues, or even an automated email out of a Marketing Automation tool (Marketo, Hubspot, etc.).

 - What does the data flow look like?